New for 2017: Utilities are incorporated into your annual tax notice

 What happens if I pay my utility taxes after the deadline?

 Any portion of your utilities still outstanding after midnight on the due date, including the penalty amount, will be transferred to your property tax account as arrears.
 Property tax arrears are subject to a daily interest rate.
-A 10% penalty will be applied to unpaid utility balances after December 31st.
+A 10% penalty will be applied to unpaid utility balances after the due date.

 Statutory Declaration & Inspection Program